12shubham1/ats_puzzle/ants/README.md

 >Note: The results below can be replicated by using seed 1 `random.seed(1)` in `main.py` or similar results can be obtained by running the code directly without forcing a seed

-For each simulation, 10,000 runs were performed, and the results are summarised below:
+For each case, 10,000 simulations were performed, and the results are summarised below:

 #### **Summary**
 <table><tr><th colspan="3" valign="top">Test Name</th><th valign="top"></th><th colspan="2" valign="top">KS D-statistic (goodness of fit)</th><th colspan="2" valign="top">Expected time (seconds) to meet</th></tr>